 The land north of the A453 (the Northern Area) amounts to 155 ha and forms the operational premises of the Power Station.
 This currently includes coal stock yards, turbine-generators, cooling towers, transformers and other infrastructure related to the Power Station.
-Site offices, training facilities (Uniper Engineering Academy) and a Research & Development centre (Uniper Technologies) are located in this area.
+Site offices, training facilities (Uniper Engineering Academy),6 a Research & Development centre (Uniper Technologies), and two substations owned by National Grid are also located in this area.
 Some land on the north-eastern periphery is used for agricultural purposes.